 Referring others for counseling is an important and sometimes difficult task.
-Every year many students, faculty, and staff call or come to the Counselling Centre expressing concern about someone - a friend, relative, roommate, or student.
+Every year many registered students, faculty, and staff call or come to the Counselling Centre expressing concern about someone - a friend, relative, roommate, or student.

 Student problems may include stress overload, depression, anxiety, family or relationship issues, physical or sexual abuse, academic difficulties, substance abuse, eating issues, and identity concerns.
 Staff and faculty may wish to consult with the on-call counsellor or director of the Counselling Centre to explore strategies for assisting students.

 When To Intervene

 Some signs of student distress are: social withdrawal, lack of energy, falling asleep in class, inability to concentrate, marked changes in personal hygiene, impaired speech, garbled and disjointed thoughts, threats to harm self or others, and marked irritability.

 Faculty members may observe other behaviors that indicate distress such as frequently missing class, a drop in the quality of academic work, crying in class or the office, or disturbing material in submitted assignments.
 Staff and faculty may wish to consult with the on-call counsellor or director of the Counselling Centre to explore strategies for assisting students.